Consensys/doc.teku/docs/reference/cli/index.md

 Comma-separated list of JSON-RPC URLs of execution layer (Ethereum 1.0) nodes.
 Each time Teku makes a call, it finds the first provider in the list that is available, on the right chain, and in sync.
 This option must be specified if running a validator.

 If not specified (that is, you're running a beacon node only), then provide an initial state using the [`--initial-state`](#initial-state) option, or start Teku from an existing database using [`--data-path`](#data-base-path-data-path), which provides the initial state to work from.
-You do not need to provide an initial state if running a public network which has already started (for example, Mainnet or Goerli).
+You do not need to provide an initial state if running a public network which has already started (for example, Mainnet or Holesky).

-If using a cloud-based service such as [Infura], then set the endpoint to the supplied URL.
-For example, `https://goerli.infura.io/v3/<Project_ID>`.

 :::caution